In this post, “we” refers to Good Ventures and the Open Philanthropy Project, who work as partners.

 Though our investigations left many important questions unanswered, they did serve a number of other valuable purposes.
 Most importantly, they gave our scientific advisors enough familiarity with the area investigated that they could seek out and evaluate opportunities in the area, and some of these opportunities led to grants or investments that seem outstanding to us.
 Examples include: Target Malaria (global health), Impossible Foods (animal welfare), and some ideas for broad-spectrum antivirals (biosecurity, currently under investigation).
 These opportunities were (often large) grants/investments with a clear potential path to solving or substantially alleviating a major problem related to one of our existing program areas.

 These opportunities seem ballpark-competitive with, and in some cases superior to, other best-in-class giving opportunities that we are aware of.
-In addition, they seem relatively exceptional to us in the sense that we don't think we can identify many comparable opportunities in those areas - global health, biosecurity, and animal welfare - in the near future.
+In addition, they seem relatively exceptional to us in the sense that we don't think we can identify many comparable opportunities in those areas – global health, biosecurity, and animal welfare – in the near future.
 For example, GiveWell's estimated cost per life saved for AMF is roughly $7500, and I'd estimate that the expected cost per life saved for our grant to Target Malaria is substantially lower (perhaps 5-20x lower, though less robust).
+However, based on a cursory investigation of other opportunities to fund science relevant to tuberculosis and malaria, most other opportunities in related areas seem substantially less promising than Target Malaria and therefore unlikely to offer expected returns much better than AMF.

 We also explored some funding opportunities through two other methods: a RFP in partnership with NIH for high-risk, high-reward research (write-up forthcoming) and a series of brainstorming conversations with scientists whose work we find especially interesting.
 These approaches led to some exciting grant opportunities, though at a lower rate per unit staff time than the approaches discussed above.